Skip to main content

 <plugin-name>_v<major>-<minor>-<patch>-<status>.zip

-See Development Guide — Build & Use for screenshots and details.
+See Quick Start — Build & Use for screenshots and details.

 Example Plugin UI Screenshots